daamien/blog.dalibo.com/_posts/2019-09-23_new_version_of_PostgreSQL_Anonymizer_and_more.md

 IS 'MASKED WITH FUNCTION anon.fake_zipcode()'
 ```

 This should be available in a few weeks.
 Of cource, the former syntax will
 still be supported for backward compatibility.

-## Let's talk !
+## Let's talk!

-GDPR and data privacy are two very hot topics !
+GDPR and data privacy are two very hot topics!
 I will be talking about those
-subjects in various events in the forthcoming weeks :
+subjects in various events in the forthcoming weeks:

 * on October 14th at [PostgreSQL Conference Europe] in Milan, Italy
 * on November 14th at [Libday / Devops D-Day] in Marseille, France